 Health professionals should be alert to the possibility of cholera in those who have returned from endemic areas.
-Cholera is a notifiable disease in England and Wales.
-Health professionals must inform local health protection teams of suspected cases.
-Samples should be sent for testing (with a full clinical and travel history) to Public Health England’s Gastrointestinal bacteria reference unit (GBRU).
+Cholera is a notifiable disease in England, Wales and Northern Ireland and Health professionals must inform local health protection teams or equivalents of suspected cases.

 Indications for use of vaccine

-The vaccine is not indicated for most travellers, but it can be recommended for those whose activities or medical history put them at increased risk.
-This includes: [7-9]:
+All travellers should take care with personal, food and water hygiene.
+The vaccine is not indicated for most travellers, but can be recommended for those whose activities or medical history puts them at increased risk.
+This includes:

 - aid workers